 Despite this technology sounding incredibly modern, it’s actually been around for more than 140 years.
 It all began with Downes and Blunt discovering that shorter wavelengths of sunlight have antibacterial effects.
 Here are some more details in a Public Health Report published in 2010.

-According to an article in stouchlighting.com, this incredible discovery led to scientists trying to replicate UV wavelengths that would be able to disinfect water, surfaces, and
+This incredible discovery led to scientists trying to replicate UV wavelengths that would be able to disinfect water, surfaces, and of course, air.

 As a result, 1904 saw the invention of the first lamp with UV quartz in history.
 This was the seminal invention that would later lead to the germicidal lamp which we have and use today, especially when it comes to the HVAC ultraviolet air purifier.